yoshi88mx/gitstrategies/README.md

 An example of diferent ways to mannage the strategies on git Someone modify this file

-In this case I'm working in the develop branch assuming that I are working alone, I will merge this change to the main branch using rebase + merge
+In this case I'm working in the usingSquash branch assuming that I are working alone, I will "merge" this change to the main branch using squash